 #4 Food Tour Through Hoboken

 Every family is different.
 Some like adventures that involve theme parks or sports, while others enjoy trying new foods.
 And there’s no better place to walk around and do a food tour than Hoboken!
-On almost every corner (including on the more residential side), you’ll find cute and quaint restaurants/pubs that offer food.
-My favorite to stop with the kiddos is Elysian Cafe because they have a great menu, cool historic vibes, and is close to the waterfront.
+On almost every corner (including on the more residential side), you’ll find cute and quaint restaurants/pubs that offer food and they’re mostly kid-friendly.
+My favorite to stop with the kiddos is Elysian Cafe because they have a great menu, cool historic vibes, is close to the waterfront and not far from ice cream!

 #5 Skyland Manor Botanical Gardens